 Oberseminar "Angewandte Mathematik"

-Vergange Vorträge
+Aktuelle Vorträge

 In this talk a framework for the global numerical analysis of infinite-dimensional dynamical systems is presented.
 By utilizing embedding techniques a dynamically equivalent finite-dimensional system, the so-called core dynamical system (CDS), is constructed.
 This system is then used for the numerical approximation of corresponding embedded invariant sets such as the embedded attractor or embedded unstable manifolds.
 Here, the focus lies on adapting set-oriented numerical tools, that generate coverings of the set of interest, to the CDS.
 As part of this, the subdivision scheme is also extended to parameter-dependent systems which allows to efficiently track a parameter-dependent attractor.